erikdmitchell/uci-results/readme.md

 	Fixed code for first weekend of racing - the race ends up w/ a 1/1 in terms of points, so for the whole weekend, we use last years points

+### Version 1.0.5

+	Added a season field to uci_races db.

+	Updated functionality to support the new 'season' db field in RiderStats class.
+	Updated functionality to support the new 'season' db field in RaceStats class.

 TODO: clean upand standardize config for curl class
 TODO: Will develop an automater class (semi exists in curl class with get_race_data())
 TODO: clean up js